superlinked/VectorHub/docs/articles/multi-attribute-semantic-search.md

 }
 ```

-Finally, start executor and upload the data:
+Now, we start the executor and upload the data:

 ```python
 monster_parser = DataFrameParser(monster, mapping={monster.id: "name"})